TroubleX22/Template-Makefile/README.md

  ```

 ### Running the program
 While you can easily run the program with some commands, I wanted to streamline it without having to set shared object locations and anything else.
-So there is a file called **innit.sh**.
-You run it with either `source ./innit.sh` or `. ./innit.sh` which will source it so that you can use the function it generates.
+So there is a file called **init.sh**.
+You run it with either `source ./init.sh` or `. ./init.sh` which will source it so that you can use the function it generates.
 When ran, you should get a box that says how to use it.

 If done correctly, you should now be able to run the program by typing `run` into your terminal.
 You can run with command line arguments by adding them to the end, like this `run Hello! -a --help`.